Classically Frustrated Magnets, Symmetries and $\mathbb Z_2$-Equivariant Topology: The Physical Framework

 with the scalar product

 which serves as a conventional tool for upcoming calculations.
 The square summability condition on our spin waves is needed to perform a Fourier transformation later.

+The ground state constraints of a magnetically frustrated spin system constitute a system of equations per magnetic unit cell across the entire lattice, which define the structure of ground state configurations.
 Although the form of the lattice $\mathbb G$ describing the positions of the constraints is model-dependent because it depends, among other things, on the interactions between the spins, we consider $\mathbb G=\Z^d$ without loss of generality.
-The reason is that an isomorphism $\mathbb G\cong\Z^d$ is already enough to remain in the framework of the upcoming topological classification.
-The Hilbert space $\Hi_d^M$ appropriately models the space of ground state constraints.
+The reason is that an isomorphism $\mathbb G\cong\Z^d$ is already sufficient to remain in the framework of the upcoming topological classification.

+Moreover, upon considering the ground state constraints up to linear order in a spin wave expansion, we will obtain $M$ linearly independent ground state constraints so that the appropriate space modeling ground state constraints in spin wave expansions becomes $\Hi_d^M$.
+It will later serve as the target space of so-called \textit{rigidity operators} which mediate between spin wave degrees of freedom and ground state constraints in spin wave expansions.